Why Should I Buy a TV Wall Mount?

-Wall-mounting your new flat-screen TV gives your living room a clean design, and lets you better customize your living room’s layout.
-We spent more than 80 hours evaluating 50 different TV mounts and narrowed that list to the nine that are not only secure, but enhance your viewing experience.
+Wall-mounting your new flat-screen TV gives your living room a clean design and lets you better customize the room’s layout.
+We spent more than 80 hours evaluating 50 different TV mounts and narrowed that list to eight that are not only secure, but also enhance your viewing experience.
 This is especially true if your living room isn't square.
 A good wall mount makes your TV as flexible as it needs to be for you to view it from the optimal angle.

-The OmniMount PLAY40 is our pick for the best interactive TV wall mount because it provides full horizontal and lateral movement with a sturdy articulating arm that can support TVs up to 55 inches and 40 pounds.
-If your TV is bigger than that, you can opt for the PLAY70 that supports up to 70 pounds.
-Either TV wall mount is ideal for situations where you’re often changing the viewing perspective.
+The OmniMount PLAY40 is our pick for the best interactive TV wall mount because it provides full horizontal and lateral movement with a sturdy articulating arm.
+This TV wall mount is ideal for situations where you’re changing the viewing perspective a lot.

 Best Full Motion

-The VideoSecu ML531BE is an extremely popular and affordable full motion TV wall mount.
-Plus, it’s rated to support TVs up to 55 inches and weighing up to 88 pounds, which is plenty sturdy.
-It extends up to 20 inches and only has a 2.2-inch profile.
-You can tilt it forward and backward and swivel your TV left or right up to 180 degrees.
+The VideoSecu ML531BE is an extremely popular and affordable full-motion TV wall mount.
+It’s rated to support TVs up to 55 inches and up to 88 pounds, which is not quite as sturdy as other types of mounts but works well for its application.

 Best Fixed Mount

 If you want your TV fixed securely in one position, this Mount-It model is a good choice

 If you don’t need to move your TV around often, a fixed wall mount like the Mount-It MI-305B is a great option.
 Because of its fixed form factor, the Mount-It wall mount has a low, 1-inch profile that lets your TV sit close to the wall to look like it’s hung like a painting.